Frequently Asked Questions

-After completing the online application form, a member of our enrollment team will be in contact with you to go over next steps.
-Please review our enrollment page for additional details on required documentation needed to complete the application process.
+After completing the online application form, a member of our enrollment team will contact you to review the next steps.
+Please view our enrollment page for additional details about the documentation required to complete the application process.

 How much does OHDELA cost?

 OHDELA is tuition-free!

 Does the school offer laptops if I don’t have one?